blusclips/Golden-Paddy-Mobile-First-Progressive-web-app/README.md

 The server service level does not not require to install packages to run.

 Upon running the Application.
-Loin with the Following Credentials to proceed further
+Login with the Following Credentials to proceed further

  <blockquote> Email: <strong> zonaster256@gmail.com </strong> </blockquote>
  <blockquote> Password: <strong> nixongrocerystory </strong> </blockquote>